23b00t/nvim-tablecalc/README.md

 ## Open Questions
 - Should TableCreate be a seperate plugin?
 Re-think structure...
+- Why is it neccessary to call both gsub expressions in Paring:resolve_expression?
+Test it with asoc_table2.org data.
+    - It would be cheaper to use this logic:
+    ``` lua
+    -- Only execute the second block if no changes were made in the first
+    if modified_expression == expression then execute_second_statement end
+    ```

 Today is Pungenday, the 26th day of The Aftermath in the YOLD 3190